aksommerville/shovel/README.md

  - - [ ] Compile options.
 Remove all symbols, etc.
  - - [ ] Drivers are mostly generic with glue, can be made substantially smaller.
  - - [ ] Eliminate or reduce log messages?
+ - [ ] Optional client-side utilities.
+ - - [ ] malloc
+ - - [ ] math
+ - - [ ] PRNG
+ - - [ ] Trivial synthesizer.
+Thinking square waves only, with no envelopes.
+Atari style.
+ - - [ ] Slightly nicer synthesizer.
+ - - [ ] 1-bit renderer.
+Each blit takes a 1-bit image and two colors.
+ - - [ ] Slightly nicer renderer.
+ - - [ ] PNG-like image decoder.
+Can we use regular PNG?
+Would need zlib.